 ‘Footsteps’ by Harlan Ellison (1934-2018) is the third story in this collection from a skin mag.
-It appeared in the Gallery December 1980 issue, that is just one month after Stephen King’s story ‘The Monkey’.
+It appeared in the December 1980 issue of Gallery, that is just one month after Stephen King’s story ‘The Monkey’.
 Ellison’s story ‘Footsteps’ was later published in his collection Angry Candy (1988) as well as a self-titled limited edition chapbook in 1989.

 Next: ‘Without Rhyme or Reason’ by Peter Valentine Timlett